-- [] FOR all nominees listed below

-(except as marked to the contrary)

-[] WITHHOLD AUTHORITY

-to vote for all nominees listed

-below

-- NOMINEES: 01 Samuel L. Higginbottom, 02 Wolfgang Mayrhuber, 03 Laurans A. Mendelson, 04 Eric A. Mendelson,

-- 05 Victor H. Mendelson, 06 Albert Morrison, Jr.,

-- 07 Dr. Alan Schriesheim
+NOMINEES: 01 Samuel L. Higginbottom, 02 Wolfgang Mayrhuber, 03 Laurans A. Mendelson, 04 Eric A. Mendelson, 05 Victor H. Mendelson, 06 Albert Morrison, Jr., 07 Dr. Alan Schriesheim

-- INSTRUCTION: To withhold authority to vote for an individual nominee, write that nominee's name in the space provided below.
+INSTRUCTION: To withhold authority to vote for an individual nominee, write

 (Continued, and to be dated and signed on the reverse side)